 The summer 2016 broadcast season is well underway in Japan (with considerably more interesting options than previous seasons, if I might add)!
 I've already started watching most of my selections for the summer, but before too much time gets away from me I want to write about the two dramas I watched during the spring.
-I watched most of 'Love Song' with Japanese subs on Bilibili, but as far as I know those videos have since been taken down, so try DramaCool instead.
-I watched 'Kyou wa Kaisha wo Yasumimasu' with English subs on KissAsian.
+I watched most of 'Love Song' with Japanese subs, and I watched 'Kyou wa Kaisha wo Yasumimasu' with English subs.

 ラヴソング (Love Song) - Fuji TV/2016